muhammad-zafar1/aiml_cert_capstone/README.md

 - UtilityPV has almost 10X more potential per project than LandbasedWind projects.
 - So it is recommended to spend 70% of investments in UtilityPV projects and 30% in LandbasedWind projects to harness both Opportunities in the region.

+Secondary Question:
+Using the socio-economic data of the Permian Basin identify top factors that contribute to the lack of internet access for workers in a given county.
+How may this impact the decision to invest in a renewable energy project in that county?
+Response:
 Projects should evaluate these factors when determining where internet access will likely be in the future.
 These factors determine good internet access in a county in the Permian Basin:
 - MedianHHInc -- high median income per family